When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Problem Statement

 In this work, we consider an analyst interested in determining the author of an executable binary purely based on its style.
 Moreover, we assume that the analyst only has access to executable binary samples each assigned to one of a set of candidate programmers.

 Depending on the context, the analyst's goal might be defensive or offensive in nature.
 For example, the analyst might be trying to identify a misbehaving employee that violates the non-compete clause in his company by launching an application related to what he does at work.
-Similarly, a malware analyst might be interested in finding the author or authors of a malicious executable binary.

 By contrast, the analyst might belong to a surveillance agency in an oppressive regime who tries to unmask anonymous programmers.
 The regime might have made it unlawful for its citizens to use certain types of programs, such as censorship-circumvention tools, and might want to punish the programmers of any such tools.
-If executable binary stylometry is possible, it means that compiling code is not a way of anonymization.
+If executable binary stylometry is possible, it means that compiled and cryptic code does not guarantee anonymity.
 Because of its potential dual use, executable binary stylometry is of interest to both security and privacy researchers.

 In either (defensive or offensive) case, the analyst (or adversary) will seek to obtain labeled executable binary samples from each of these programmers who may have potentially authored the anonymous executable binary.
 The analyst proceeds by converting each labeled sample into a numerical feature vector, and subsequently deriving a classifier from these vectors using machine learning techniques.
 This classifier can then be used to attribute the anonymous executable binary to the most likely programmer.